Isaac Le Maire

-Isaac Le Maire was born in 1558 or 1559 in Tournai.
-He learned the trade from his merchant brother-in-law Jacques van de Walle.
+Isaac Le Maire was born in 1558 or 1559 in Antwerp.
+His father (Jacques le Maire) and his uncle (Adam le Maire) were merchants from Tournai who became citizens of Antwerp in 1555.
+The le Maire-family traded with the Baltic (Narva) within a wider network of traders with roots in Tournai like the Van de Walle family.
+Isaac would eventually become the brother-in-law of Jacques van de Walle, a pioneer in the trade with Russia and Arkhangelsk.
 Isaac had four brothers, three of whom were merchants.
 Already in 1584 he was registered in Antwerp as a wealthy grocer.
 At the time, he was also captain of the company of the Antwerp militia.
 He rented the house of Bourgognien Schilt, but in 1585 after the fall of Antwerp he fled to the northern Netherlands.

 In 1585 he settled in Amsterdam.
 He was married in Antwerp to Maria Jacobsdr.
 Walraven and they had 22 children, and one of them, his son Jacob, would go down in history as an explorer.
 In 1641 his son Maximiliaen became the first VOC chief of Dejima in Japan.

 Initially, Isaac Le Maire was the largest shareholder in the VOC.

 Merchant in Amsterdam

 In 1592 his name was registered for the first time in Amsterdam as a participant in the oldest marine insurance policy.
 In the following years he grew into the trade in European waters.
 Initially, he wasn't one of the wealthiest merchants, but he could make major investments by ensuring warrant positions within the direct and indirect family network.

 Together with Peter van de Pulle and Dirck van Os he constituted a company for trading in Russia.
 They carried Baltic grain and timber to Spain.
-Ships with leather, wax, fur and caviar from Archangelsk often were destined for Venice and Livorno.
+Ships with leather, wax, fur and caviar from Arkhangelsk often were destined for Venice and Livorno.
 They also traded in bills of exchange, chartering and marine insurances.
 Between 1594 and 1598 he had a major position in the fish trade between British ports and Spain.

 After Cornelis de Houtman made the first trip to the Indies from 1595 to 1597, Le Maire, like many other merchants, plunged into the Indian adventure.
 In 1599 he and several others in Amsterdam established the Brabant Company, which carried out two voyages to the Indies.
 The Brabant Company was very successful, it quickly yielded the company 400% profit.

 In 1600 he decided to concentrate on trade with the East Indies, but at that time he already acted in the West Indies as well.
 In 1601 he officially became a citizen of Amsterdam, which was no doubt because of the merger of the New Brabant Company and the Old Company into the First United East Indies Company in Amsterdam.
 This company, in which Le Maire was a participant, fitted out eight ships to the Indies, led by Jacob van Heemskerk.